watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, we will reconfigure the API deployment so that it will produce pods that choose a dynamic hostPort for improved scalability.

-1. From the navigation menu select Deployments under Workloads.
-From the view's Deployments list, select the API deployment.
+1. From the navigation menu select **Deployments** under **Workloads**.
+From the view's Deployments list, select the **API** deployment.

-2. Select Edit.
+2. Select **Edit**.

-3. From the Edit a Deployment dialog, do the following:
+3. From the **Edit a Deployment** dialog, do the following:

    - Scroll to the first spec node that describes replicas as shown in the screenshot.
-Set the value for replicas to 4.
+Set the value for replicas to `4`.

-   - Within the replicas spec, beneath the template node, find the "api" containers spec.
+   - Within the replicas spec, beneath the template node, find the `api` containers spec.
 Remove the hostPort entry for the API container's port mapping.
 The screenshot below shows the desired configuration after editing.

      ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about spec, selector, and template.
 Under the spec node, replicas: 4 is highlighted.
 Further down, ports are highlighted.](media/image137.png)